emmanueljs1/nbe/NbE.lagda.md

 For convenience, we only use this placeholder for liftable neutral terms.
-This is possible because of how the algorithm for normalization by evaluation is designed ─ reification always eta-expands at function type, so there will only ever be a need to use a placeholder value at our base type `nat`.
-For liftable normals, we can fallback to using `zero` (which is a valid normal term) instead of using our placeholder value.
-We allow ourselves this convenience because in proving the soundness of normalization by evaluation, we will be proving that neither the placeholder value nor the fallback of `zero` will actually be used.
+This is possible because of how the algorithm for normalization by evaluation is designed ─ reification always eta-expands at function type, so there will only ever be a need to use a placeholder value at our base type `𝟙`.
+In the case of liftable normals, we can fallback to using `unit` (which is a valid normal term) instead of using our placeholder value.
+We allow ourselves this convenience because in proving the soundness of normalization by evaluation, we will be proving that neither the placeholder value nor the fallback of `unit` will actually be used.

 Going forward, we will use 𝓋̂ and 𝓊̂ as the metavariables for liftable normal terms and neutral terms respectively, and will append the symbol ^ for the